HeRCLab/hercm/doc/bxf-spec.md

 * `SYM` - the matrix is symmetrical
 * `ASYM` - the matrix is asymmetrical

-Last, the header should contain the HeRCM verification sum, which is discussed in the later section
+Last, the header should contain the BXF verification sum, which is discussed in the later section

 An example of a valid header would look like this:
 ```
-HERCM 5 5 8 ASYM 7
+BXF   5 5 8 ASYM 7
 ```

 This example would be valid for a 5 x 5 CSR matrix, with 8 non-zero entries, which is asymmetrical.

 ## Required Fields
-A valid HeRCM file used for storing sparse matrices must have several specific fields, which follow.
-Note that HeRCM always stores matrices in COO format for easy conversion to CSR, CSC, and for easy per-index access.
+A valid BXF file used for storing sparse matrices must have several specific fields, which follow.
+Note that BXF always stores matrices in COO format for easy conversion to CSR, CSC, and for easy per-index access.

 ### `REMARKS LIST STRING`
 Effectively a comments field.
 This field is ignored by any compliant parser, and may contain any content the creator of the file desires.